 Here's a closer look at AGZ's ingredients and blends.

 - Magnesium: Magnesium may support better sleep, but I do have some concerns about the amount included, as 250mg is well over half the recommended daily intake for adults.
-This mineral can cause digestive issues, especially at higher doses, a side effect that some AGZ customers have reported.

 - Other vitamins and minerals: AGZ's formula includes vitamin B6, zinc, and sodium.
-While these are beneficial for various bodily functions, be wary of vitamin toxicity, as AGZâs vitamin B6 and zinc exceed recommended daily intakes.
+These are beneficial for various bodily functions, but not that AGZ's vitamin B6 and zinc exceed recommended daily values.

 - Amino acids: AGZ includes the amino acids L-theanine and glycine, both of which may have a positive effect on sleep quality.
 For instance, glycine has been shown in some study participants to shorten the time it takes to fall asleep and support higher-quality sleep.
 The dosage in this study was 3g, while AGZ includes 2g of glycine.

 - Calming Herbs & Antioxidant Blend: This is AGZ's proprietary blend of plant and fruit powders and extracts targeted to support restful sleep and relaxation.
-Many of the botanicals included are known to support these functions, but take caution with some of the ingredients.
-For example, Baikal skullcap root may have serious side effects for some people and can interact with medications, such as blood thinners.
-While AGZ is transparent about some ingredient quantities (like ashwagandha), this herbal blend rounds up to 2.4g of the total serving size without individual quantities, so itâs hard to tell if youâre getting too much or too little of some botanicals.
+Many of the botanicals included are known to support these functions, but you may want to ask your doctor if some of these ingredients are right for you.
+For example, Baikal skullcap root can interact with medications.
+While AGZ is transparent about some ingredient quantities (like ashwagandha), this herbal blend rounds up to 2.4g of the total serving size without individual quantities, so it’s hard to tell if you’re getting too much or too little of some botanicals.
 Valerian root alone is often recommended at doses of 2-3g, far more than what could be effective here.

 -